OatKandanai/outfits-store-web-app/README.md

 If you want to populate the database with sample products:

 - Locate `outfitsstore.products.json` in the **products data** folder.
-- Import it into MongoDB through atlas dashboard or with [MongoDB Compass](https://www.mongodb.com/try/download/compass)
+- Import it into MongoDB through Atlas dashboard or with [MongoDB Compass](https://www.mongodb.com/try/download/compass)

 ---